MoFEM/mofem-cephas/mofem/doc/markdown/InstallationWithSpack.markdown

 ## Installation Spack

+Check if you have all [prerequisites](https://spack.readthedocs.io/en/v0.10.0/getting_started.html) and you are ready to start.
 Clone Spack from GitHub and you’re ready to go:
 ~~~~~~
 git clone --single-branch -b develop https://github.com/likask/spack.git
 . spack/share/spack/setup-env.sh
+. ${SPACK_ROOT}/share/spack/setup-env.sh
 ~~~~~~
 Note that we used forked Spack repository on GitHub.
 Forked Spack repository is under control of MoFEM developers, where we put most up to date changes in